Security-Onion-Solutions/securityonion-docs/cases.rst

 Comments
 --------

-On the Comments tab, users can add comments about the case.
+On the Comments tab, you can add comments about the case.
 The Comments field uses Github flavored markdown.

 .. image:: images/cases-comments.png
   :target: _images/cases-comments.png